Government Accountability Project of Asheville

 In the near term, this could be implemented as a simple addition to existing staff reports or presentations.
 Over the longer term, Buncombe County should commit to developing a formal anti-displacement policy that provides clear, consistent guidance for evaluating major decisions.
 That policy would help ensure that future budgets, investments, and land use changes are aligned with the goal of allowing current residents to remain in their communities, rather than being unintentionally pushed out.

-Things to do: We invite you to use our template to email the County Commission and ask them to apply an anti-displacement lens to these decisions.
+The Ask: We invited you to email the County Commission and ask them to apply an anti-displacement lens to these decisions.

 REPORT BACK STATUS